-In the 1990s, I developed a strategy for the national newspaper publisher, Mirror Group PLC, to square this circle: a nationally broadcast channel working with local newspaper partners to make locally-focused opt-outs.
-Our national backbone could afford to provide and promote high enough quality entertainment programming – and consequentially win big enough audiences to attract TV advertisers – and would share this revenue with our local affiliates who would produce the local programming that would distinguish the service.
+In the 1990s, I developed a strategy for the national newspaper publisher, Mirror Group PLC, to square this circle: a nationally broadcast channel working with local newspaper partners to make locally focused opt-outs.
+Our national backbone could afford to provide and promote high enough quality entertainment programming – and consequentially win big enough audiences to attract TV advertisers – and shared the resultant advertising revenue with our local affiliates who produced the local programming that distinguished the service.

 Apparently similar to ITV and its regional opt-outs, it was in fact the reverse.
 ITV had started as profitable regional monopolies in the 1950s, which progressively coalesced from the 1980s into a national channel in response to growing national commercial competition – first from Channel 4, then Channel 5, and later Sky and others.
 Launching into this competitive context, local TV therefore needed to start with national scale, and differentiate itself by adding unique local content.

 As the division's Managing Director, I built the Mirror Group's local TV network on this basis and brought it to profit.
 But it was discontinued after the Mirror Group was acquired by Trinity International in 1999 and returned to its core printed newspaper publishing activities.

 When the Coalition Government came to power in 2010, Jeremy Hunt MP – then Culture Secretary – launched a plan for a new network of local TV stations around the country as Public Service Broadcasters.
 PSBs are given free terrestrial broadcast capacity and mandatory on-screen listing prominence in exchange for delivering socially valuable programming that might not otherwise be commercially viable.